-6.12 During the design process, it was noted that there is an eclectic range of architectural styles and forms both locally and throughout Uxbridge Road, which provides the opportunity for an innovative design approach, creating 5 new homes which exhibits the highest quality design and architecture, rather than an ill-fitting pastiche.

-6.13 The overall appearance of the property would be one of high-quality design, of minimalist style, utilising areas of glazing and high-quality locally sourced materials.
+- 6.12 During the design process, it was noted that there is an eclectic range of architectural styles and forms both locally and throughout Uxbridge Road, which provides the opportunity for an innovative design approach, creating 4 new homes which exhibits the highest quality design and architecture, rather than an ill-fitting pastiche.
+Since the previously refused scheme, the replacement dwelling has been repositioned to the opposite side of the site and the shared driveway has been reduced in size.
+This ensures a degree of consistency and visual harmony in the street scene.
+The height of the dwelling has been lowered that backs onto Leederville to safeguard the amenity of that property. - 6.13 The overall appearance of this amended residential scheme would be one of high-quality design, of minimalist style, utilising areas of glazing and high-quality locally sourced materials.